 These mortality tables are published by the Continuous Mortality Investigation.
 For each individual, the set of mortality rates used shall be those applicable to that individual's year of birth.

-The table used should be based on an individual's benefit size (before application of the compensation cap and 90% reduction) as follows:
+The mortality table used for an active, deferred or pensioner member should be based on an individual's pension size (before application of the compensation cap and 90% reduction) as follows: